Number of annual grants: 1

 Additional Eligibility Guidelines

 In the course of evaluating many LOIs, both the Grant Outreach and the Grant Screening Board have further refined some of the eligibility guidelines to take into account various issues.
-The following points were raised at and decided on at prior meetings and represent some of these refinements:
+The following points were raised and decided on at prior meetings and represent some of these refinements:

 1. The second place agency must wait a year before re-applying for our grant.